0919spark-ctrl/sungchae-park/README.md

 # Personal Portfolio Website

-A responsive personal website showcasing my projects, experience, and resume.
+A responsive personal website serving as a central hub for my projects, experience, and resume.

+Built from scratch to practice layout design, responsive styling, and maintainable CSS structure.

 ## Features